 Selects, aligns, and secures holding fixtures, cutting tools, attachments, accessories, and materials on machines, such as mills, lathes, jig borers, grinders, and shapers.
 Calculates and sets controls to regulate machining factors, such as speed, feed, coolant flow, and depth and angle of cut, or enters commands to retrieve, input, or edit computerized machine control media.
 Starts and observes machine operation to detect malfunctions or out-of-tolerance machining, and adjusts machine controls or control media as required.
 Verifies conformance of finished work piece to specifications, using precision measuring instruments.
 Sets up and operates machine on trial run to verify accuracy of machine settings or programmed control data.
 Fits and assembles parts into complete assembly, using jigs, fixtures, surface plate, surface table, hand tools, and power tools.
 Verifies dimensions and alignment of assembly, using measuring instruments, such as micrometers, height gauges, and gauge blocks.
 May install machined replacement parts in mechanisms, machines, and equipment, and test operation of unit to ensure functionality and performance.
 May operate welding equipment to cut or weld parts.
 May develop specifications from general description and draw sketch of part or product to be fabricated.
 May confer with engineers, production personnel, programmers, or others to resolve machining or assembly problems.
 May specialize in setting up and operating NC machines and machining centers or set up and operate NC machines linked to automated storage, retrieval, and moving devices.
 (Source: eDOT Job Description) [-] Less

 Cost of Living Data

-A renter's cost of living for someone making $55,640 in State of California - All, California is 115.6% of the US National Average.
+A renter's cost of living for someone making $55,640 in California, California is 129.5% of the US National Average.
 For more information, or to compare cost of living data between two cities, click here.

 View "Machinist" salary data for other cities in California